-The subject combinations offered to the students will be based on their overall academic performance, availability of school resources and vacancies in each option.
+Subject combinations offered will be based on students' overall academic performance, availability of school resources and vacancies in each option.

-In helping your child make the best-informed decision for their Secondary 3 Subject Combination, you may want to consider your child's interests, academic strengths as well as aspirations.
+To help your child make an informed decision about their Secondary 3 subject combination, please consider their interests, academic strengths and aspirations.

-2 Tins on how you can contribute to vour child's develonment ∠.
-1105 011 HOW YOU CAIL CONTINUE TO voui cilliu 5 uevelobilielit
+2. Tips on how you can contribute to your child's development